What Should I Do After A Bus Accident?

 What Is A Bus?

-Buses are common carriers that transport people or goods for a fee.
-Specific federal and state rules apply to buses because they are common carriers.
+Buses are common carriers that transport people or goods for a fee, so specific federal and state rules apply to them.

 What Is A “Common Carrier” And Why Is It Important To Know?